Survival Rider Training

-The Survival Rider Program, ProRide’s feature course, is an ICBC-Approved training program.
-During this 6-day all-inclusive course, students will be given an opportunity to ride a variety of school motorcycles while covering such topics as Rider Psychology, Control Fundamentals, Vehicle Dynamics, and Survival Riding Strategies.
+The Survival Rider Program, ProRIDE’s feature course, is an ICBC-Approved training program.
+During this 5-day all-inclusive course, students will be given an opportunity to ride a variety of school bikes while covering such topics as Rider Psychology, Control Fundamentals, Vehicle Dynamics, and Survival Riding Strategies.
 Additionally riders will be taught how to manage Space, Time, and Visibility, as well as develop and reinforce good riding habits for a variety of riding conditions.

-During this program, motorcycle skills are assessed on-site and graduating riders may qualify to have the Speed and Supervisor restrictions lifted from their motorcycle learner’s license**.
+During this program, riding skills are assessed on-site (the parking lot test) and graduating riders may qualify to have the Speed and Supervisor restrictions lifted from their learner’s license**.

 How to Register

 Self-serve registration is available 24/7 using your smartphone or computer.
-Our convenient online calendar is updated in real-time; Click the Schedules button below to view up-to-the-minute class availability.
+Our convenient online calendar is updated in real-time; Click the green Register button below to view up-to-the-minute class availability.

 ** ICBC Motorcycle Skills Test may be waived upon successful completion of the Approved Course and Motorcycle Skills Assessment.